Who we are

 INTEGRATIVE COUNSELLOR FOR ADULTS, CHILDREN AND ADOLESCENTS, DDP PRACTITIONER BECOMING CERTIFIED AND THERAPEUTIC SOCIAL WORKER

-I am an Integrative Counsellor, DDP Practitioner becoming certified, and an independent Therapeutic Social Worker.
-I hold a Master’s in Social Work, a Diploma in Psychotherapeutic Counselling and an Advanced Diploma in Counselling Children and Adolescents.
-I completed DDP levels 1 and 2 training, and I am currently on practicum.
-Additionally, I am currently studying Systemic Theory and Practice at the University of Bath.
+Kasandra is an Integrative Counsellor, DDP Practitioner, becoming certified, and an independent Therapeutic Social Worker.
+She holds a Master’s in Social Work, a Diploma in Psychotherapeutic Counselling and an Advanced Diploma in Counselling Children and Adolescents.
+Kasandra completed DDP levels 1 and 2 training.
+Additionally, she is currently studying Systemic Theory and Practice at the University of Bath.

-I worked in education, residential, and youth work settings before starting in Children’s Social Care.
-I completed a Social Work MA at Opole University in Poland in 2002 and registered as a social worker in Poland and later in the UK.
-During my time with Social Services, I worked in Assessment, Children in Need/CP, Leaving Care, Fostering, and Permanence teams.
+Kasandra worked in education, residential, and youth work settings before starting in Children’s Social Care.
+She completed an MA in Social Work at Opole University in Poland in 2002 and was registered as a social worker in Poland and later in the UK.
+During her time with Social Services, Kasandra worked in Assessment, Children in Need/CP, Leaving Care, Fostering, and Permanence teams.

-My extensive experience in working with children who have experienced trauma and attachment issues is a testament to my expertise.
-I have also worked with families, children, and foster and kinship carers where children display behavioural difficulties and struggle to function in a family, a home or an education setting.
+Kasandra’s extensive experience in working with children who have experienced trauma and attachment issues is a testament to her expertise.
+She has also worked with families, children, adoptive and foster carers, kinship and SGO carers where children display behavioural difficulties and struggle to function in a family, a home or an education setting.

-I have completed a wide range of training in therapeutic approaches, focusing on attachment and developmental trauma.
-In 2014, I qualified as a counsellor and have been developing as a therapist since.
-In 2015, I set up an independent counselling practice where I offer regular therapy to adults, children and adolescents.
+Kasandra has completed extensive training in therapeutic approaches, with a focus on attachment and developmental trauma.
+In 2014, Kasandra qualified as a counsellor and has been developing as a therapist since.
+In 2015, she set up an independent counselling practice, offering regular therapy to adults, children, and adolescents.

-My approach to therapy is flexible, integrating various models to suit each individual.
-I offer DDP parent and family work, PACE and Attachment Groups, and counselling sessions for adults and children.
-My practice in DDP focuses on relationships and is underpinned by an understanding of attachment and trauma and their impact on the neurobiology of the brain.
+Kasandra’s approach to therapy is flexible, integrating various models to suit each individual.
+She offers DDP parent and family work, PACE and Attachment Groups, and counselling sessions for adults and children.
+Kasandra’s practice in DDP focuses on relationships and is underpinned by an understanding of attachment and trauma, and their impact on brain neurobiology.

-My passion for helping people to heal, strengthen and stay together is the driving force behind my work.
-I am dedicated to achieving the best outcomes for adults and children, and working alongside families and professionals to accomplish this.
+Kasandra’s passion for helping people to heal, strengthen and stay together is the driving force behind her work.
+She is dedicated to achieving the best outcomes for adults and children, and working alongside families and professionals to accomplish this.

 peter lasek